iModeljsJumpStart/imodeljsjumpstart.github.io/challenges/challenge-imodel-console.md

 <code>SELECT ECInstanceId, UserLabel, Origin FROM Bis.SpatialElement</code>
 </div>

 ### 3) While the origin tells us where the spatial element is, it doesn't tell us the size of the element.
-We'll need to query from class "Bis.SpatialIndex" for this.
+We need to query from class "Bis.SpatialIndex" for this.

+* Try to write a query (similar to step 1) that lists all information available in class `Bis.SpatialIndex`
 * Class [Bis.SpatialIndex](https://www.imodeljs.org/bis/domains/biscore.ecschema/#spatialindex) contains range information for spatial elements
-* Try to write a query (similar to step 1) that lists all information available in class `Bis.SpatialIndex`

 <a onclick="toggleHint('hint-1-5')">Solution For Step 3</a>
 <div class="hint" id="hint-1-5" style="display:none">